-The old-school, “no pain, no gain”/harsh laxative/fasting approach to “cleansing and detox” really needs to be flushed away.
+The old-school, “no pain, no gain”/harsh laxative/fasting approach to “cleansing” really needs to be flushed away.
 Stressing and starving your body is not the way to go.

 Flor·Essence® is a gentle, whole-body cleanse.

-The eight herbs in Flor-Essence have diuretic, bitter, antioxidant, and antimicrobial effects to help tune up and support your various detoxification organs and systems.* Taken daily, it supports your liver, kidneys, and lymphatic system in their jobs of neutralizing and removing accumulated wastes and toxins.*
+The eight herbs in Flor-Essence have diuretic, bitter and antioxidant effects to help tune up and support your various organs and systems.* Taken daily, it supports your liver, kidneys, and lymphatic system in their jobs of neutralizing and removing accumulated wastes products.*

 Rethink your approach to cleansing by taking Flor·Essence® daily.
 Incorporating gentle exercise will get your lymphatic system and circulatory system flowing.
 Re-examine and re-tool your diet and nutrition toward nutrient-dense whole foods, give yourself plenty of time for sleep and relaxation, and replenish fluids and electrolytes.